On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Main results and applications

 {\bf The ``a.o."~property.} First, let us analyze the asymptotic optimality (a.o.) result.
 As is well known, a result like Proposition \ref{pro1} generally stems from a uniform relative accuracy result which states that ${\rm CL}(h) - n^{-1}\|U^{1/2}(Y-r)\|^2$ uniformly approximates $T_n(h)$ (or its expectation ${\rm MASE}(h)$) with a small (in probability and in $sup$ norm over the domain of candidate $h$'s) error, ``small'' being defined relatively to ${\rm MASE}(h)$.

 We resume in Figure~2 that a uniform relative accuracy is well observed and, above all, this accuracy in the case $\alpha=0.162$ is of the same order as the accuracy observed in the quasi-iid-normal case ($\alpha=0.01$).
 Furthermore, an interesting observation is that this accuracy is not deteriorated when $\alpha=0.577$.
-However there is clearly a deterioration for larger $\alpha$, especially for $\alpha=0.98$.
+However there is clearly a deterioration for larger $\alpha$, especially for $\alpha=0.9$ or $0.98$ where in addition to the increased variability, a large bias is observed.
+Figure~1 exhibits such a bias toward oversmoothing for $\alpha=0.9$.